ashishpradhan01/ashishpradhan01/README.md

 - 👋 Hi, I’m @ashishpradhan01
-- 👀 I’m interested in Software development/Self driving car
+- 👀 I’m interested in Software development Engineer /Self driving car
 - 🌱 I’m always learning new techniques and procedures
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me - type ashpradhan01 on google, first two links are mine.
+- 📫 How to reach me - ashishpradhan892@gmail.com

 <!---
 ashishpradhan01/ashishpradhan01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.